History, Labour, and Freedom

 History, Labour, and Freedom: Themes from Marx is a 1988 book by the philosopher G. A. Cohen.
+This is a revision and expansion of Cohen's earlier Karl Marx's Theory of History: A Defence (1978).
+The work reprints several papers published in the 1970s and 1980s that challenged the idea that libertarianism advances freedom.

 Reception

 History, Labour, and Freedom received a positive review from the political scientist David McLellan in Political Studies.
 The book was also reviewed by William H. Shaw in Inquiry, McLellan in The Times Literary Supplement, Daniel Little in Political Theory, and Andrew Levine in The Journal of Philosophy.